B.A.S.E. Daycare Program and Spiritual Community Animation Service Win Play It Fair! Award

-MONTREAL JANUARY 30, 2018 – The English Montreal School Board’s B.A.S.E.
-Daycare Program and Spiritual Community Animation Service received the Equitas— International Centre for Human Rights Education—National Play it Fair! award at Vincent Massey Collegiate on Monday, January 29 during a celebration with children and youth.
+I am proud to share that our B.A.S.E.
+Daycare Program and Spiritual Community Animation Service received the Equitas— International Centre for Human Rights Education—National Play it Fair! award at Vincent Massey Collegiate (VMC).

 Play It Fair! leads to projects that raise awareness on how to make schools more inclusive and welcoming places to be.
 Examples of projects that the VMC students helped the B.A.S.E. children create include: movie trailers on respect for diversity and inclusive environments, a photo slideshow on children’s rights, poster campaigns to celebrate children’s differences, a story book on respecting the environment and anti-bullying games.

 “The B.A.S.E. program puts a lot of emphasis on nurturing and expanding partnerships in order to benefit the children to their greatest potential”, said De Freitas.
 “A project like the Supporting Children as Leaders through Play it Fair!
 Program gave everyone involved the opportunity to develop a tailor-made project for B.A.S.E. that merged its goal of providing children with enriching and educational experiences with the Play it Fair! values and with the Spiritual Care and Community Involvement Service Virtues Curriculum, which meets Vincent Massey Collegiate's community service requirements.
 Students of various ages don’t often get the opportunity to interact with each other.
 This program provides an excellent opportunity to foster leadership skills.”